2006 Democrats 66 leadership election

-The 2006 Democrats 66 leadership election was called to elect the new leader of the Democrats 66 after incumbent Boris Dittrich announced his retirement from national politics.
+In 2006, a leadership election was held for the leader of the Democrats 66 after incumbent Boris Dittrich announced his retirement from national politics.
 Dittrich, who had been the leader of the party since the resignation of Thom de Graaf on 22 January 2003, did not stand for the leadership election.
 Alexander Pechtold won the election, beating Lousewies van der Laan and six others.

 Background

 The lijsttrekker election had been advanced to an earlier date under pressure of the party's largest regional sections.
 Boris Dittrich, parliamentary leader of D66 until February 2006, stepped down.
 He came under heavy criticism after the political debate on sending Dutch troops to Uruzgan.
 He was criticized for making tactical errors to get political support for the mission, which D66 itself opposed.
 He was succeeded by Van der Laan.
 Advancing the date of the lijsttrekker election would allow D66 more time to find its ideological course before the next national election.